oktadev/okta-blog/_source/_posts/2022-01-11-faunadb-react-serverless.md

 ## Create a Fauna database

 Next, head over to [Fauna](https://fauna.com/) and sign up for a new account.
-After you've registered and authenticated, click on **New Database** and name your database "Products".
+After you've registered and authenticated, click on **Create Database** and name your database "Products".
 Select a Region Group that's appropriate for your location.
 Click on the **Use demo data** checkbox and click **Create**.
 Fauna will automatically build a new database for you with data collections for *customers*, *managers*, *orders*, *products*, and *stores*.
 You can click on any of these collections to see the same data behind them.

 Now you will need to add a new role to the database.
 Fauna requires that you assign a custom role to your provider.
 Under the **Security** tab, navigate to **Roles**.
 Click **New Role**.
 Name your role "User" and add the `products` collection to it.
 Give this role **Read** access.
 Click **Save** to save the changes.

 {% img blog/fauna-react/new-role.png alt:"Add a new role to Fauna" width:"800" %}{: .center-image }

 Now you will want to list Okta as a registered provider for this database.
-Select the **Providers** tab and click **New Access Provider**.
+Select the **Providers** tab and select **New Access Provider**.
 Name the new provider "Okta" and add the details for your *Issuer* and *JSON Web Key Secret URI* that you retrieved from Okta earlier.
 Add the `User` role to the provider and click **Save**.
 Now Fauna will accept the token from Okta and treat the user as though they are part of the `User` role, giving that user access to read the product's collection.

 Finally, under the **Providers** tab click the settings wheel next to Okta.
 Copy the **audience** URL from here and return to your Okta Admin Console.
 Under your authorization server click **Edit** and replace the placeholder audience value with the one you copied from Fauna.